Hargne/jest-html-reporter/README.md

 }
 ```

+---

 ## Continuous Integration

-Configuration can also be performed with environment variables for dynamic file saving paths in different environments.
+Configuration may also be performed with environment variables for dynamic file saving paths in different environments.

-**NOTE:** *Values in package.json will take precedence over environment variables.*
+***NOTE:** jesthtmlreporter.config.json and package.json will take precedence over environment variables.*

 ### Example
 Here is an example of dynamically naming your output file and test report title to match your current branch that one might see in a automated deployment pipeline before running their tests.